HurricaneLabs/brokenhosts/README.md

 ==================

 v3.4:

-- Now uses KV Store for expectedTime instead of a lookup
+- expectedTime is now a KV Store instead of a lookup
-- "Configure Broken Hosts Lookup" dashboard allows for CRUDing expectedTime KV Store
+- New dashboard: "Configure Broken Hosts Lookup" allows for CRUDing expectedTime KV Store
    - Applies validation to help ensure proper values are added into the lookup
+- New alert: "Broken Hosts – Suppress Until Is Set Past Date"
+   - Runs nightly at 12:01am to check if any suppressUntil values are in the past
+   - Alerts pre-defined contact

 v3.3.2: